EmbedJournal/embedjournal/_posts/2013-06-17-pandaboard.md

 ### Component Listing:

 Here are the list of components that are used in the PandaBoard with reference to their vendors and part ID.
-If you are planning to purchase of of these then you should have a closer look at the components used and the actual license behind the components they have used.
+If you are planning to purchase one of these then you should have a closer look at the components used and the actual license behind the components they have used.

 |--------------------------+----------+---------------------|
 |Function                  | Vendor   | Part ID             |